 On January 26, 2021, we entered into the January 2021 SPA.
-Prior to the January 2021 First Closing, our controlling shareholder, Epoch Partner Investments Limited, held approximately 58.62% of our issued and outstanding share capital, and following the January 2021 First Closing, Epoch Partner Investments Limited held approximately 56.44% of our issued and outstanding share capital.
-Following the January 2021 Second Closing, Epoch Partner Investments Limited will hold approximately 55.5% of our issued and outstanding share capital.
+Prior to the January 2021 SPA, our controlling shareholder, Epoch Partner Investments Limited, held approximately 58.62% of our issued and outstanding share capital, and following the January 2021 SPA, Epoch Partner Investments Limited will hold approximately 55.5% of our issued and outstanding share capital.